top of page

-10 Heartfelt Readings for Non-Religious Wedding Ceremonies: Celebrating Love Beyond Limits.
+10 Heartfelt Readings for Non Religious Wedding Ceremonies

-Planning a non-religious wedding? 🎉 Get ready to dive into these 10 amazing ceremony readings that will sprinkle some magic and fun into your special day!
+If you’re searching for non‑religious wedding readings that feel modern, heartfelt and personal, you’re in the right place.
+These 10 beautiful readings are perfect for secular, celebrant‑led or mixed‑belief ceremonies — meaningful, inclusive and full of warmth.
 Whether you're after poetic verses, heartfelt quotes, or modern texts, we've got you covered.
 These readings celebrate love in all its fabulous diversity, honouring different perspectives and beliefs.

 From classic literature to contemporary authors, these picks are sure to tug at your heartstrings and leave your guests in awe.
 And what’s more some of these have been chosen by couples I am working with as their celebrant to use on their special day- what's not to love?